Title

 Following a review of the legislation by Roger Singleton ("Drawing the Line") further guidance was provided in December 2009 which the government has accepted and agreed to put into practice.
 This "relaxed" the criteria which people had to meet to need a CRB check.
 The "Singleton" criteria are detailed under Regulated Activity Definitions.

-Recent events and Protection of Freedoms Bill
+Protection of Freedoms Act

 On 15 June 2010 the present government announced that the registration with the Vetting and Barring Scheme (VBS) would be halted in order allow a review to remodel the scheme back to proportionate, "common sense levels".

 However, the new safeguarding regulations introduced in October 2009 continue to apply and any person who is barred from working with children or vulnerable adults will be breaking the law if they or volunteer, or try to volunteer with these groups.
 An organisation which knowingly employs someone who is barred to work with those groups will also be breaking the law.
-Additionally there is a legal responsibility on any organisation who "dismisses" a member of staff or volunteer because they have harmed a child or vulnerable adult to report the fact to the Independent Safeguarding Authority (ISA) or its successor in title.
+Additionally there is a legal responsibility on any organisation who "dismisses" a member of staff or volunteer because they have harmed a child or vulnerable adult to report the fact to the Disclosure and Barring Service (DBS).

+Amongst the recommendations of part of the review were that the DBS clearances will only be carried out for those who have intensive contact with children and provisions to make DBSs Transferable (Portable) for people carrying out similar roles for different "employers".
 On the same date, details were released of the recommendations of the review of the Vetting and Barring Scheme, amongst which was the proposed merger of the VBS and ISA with new responsibilities.

-The provisions in the Protection of Freedoms Bill also mean that the services of the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) will be merged and a single, new Non-Departmental Public Body (NDPB) created in place of the previous two organisations.
-The new organisation will provide a barring and criminal records disclosure service and will be called the Disclosure and Barring Service (DBS).
+Under the Protection of Freedoms Act also the services of the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) were being merged.The new organisation will provide a barring and criminal records disclosure service and will be called the Disclosure and Barring Service (DBS).

 Forms and Procedures